| |

 • Preheat your oven to 325°F

-• Process 16 cookies in a food processor until a fine crumb.
-Empty into a bowl and add 4 tbsp melted butter.
+• Process cookies in a food processor until a fine crumb.
+Empty into a bowl and add melted butter.
 Stir until mixed, mixture will be like wet sand.
 If use your fingers to pick some up it should stick to itself when pressed together.

-• Press into the bottom of your springform pan into an even layer.
+• Press into the bottom of your springform or cake pan into an even layer.

 • Optional – I took an additional 5 cookies, separated them and scraped out the center.
 I scored them in the middle breaking each cookie into 4 pieces.
 I lined the edge of the crust for a decorative cookie crust.

-• Bake for 8-10 minutes to set crust.
+• Bake for about 10 minutes to set crust.
 When crust begins to smell fragrant it is ready, remove from oven and set out to cool.
+Leave the oven on.

 • While crust is baking, prepare your filling.
-Place cream cheese in bowl of mixer with paddle attached and beat on low-medium for 2-4 minutes until cream cheese is smooth.
+Place cream cheese in bowl of mixer with paddle attached and beat on low-medium for about 2 minutes.

-• Add in each egg, one at a time, mixing until fully incorporated into batter before adding the next.
+• Add in each egg, one at a time, mixing on medium until fully incorporated into batter before adding the next.

-• Add in vanilla and cream and beat on low until mixed in.
+• Add in vanilla and cream and beat on low until mixed in, your batter should be smooth and creamy.

 • Pour in chocolate chips and mix in with a spatula by hand.

-• Let cheesecake come completely to room temperature before moving to refrigerator to chill.
-Cheesecake should chill for at least 6 hours, I usually leave mine overnight.
+• Let cheesecake come to room temperature before moving to refrigerator to chill.
+I usually let mine rest on the counter for about an hour, then moving to the refrigerator uncovered, Cheesecake should chill for at least 6 hours, preferably overnight.

 • After cheesecake has chilled, slice and enjoy!